cfree14/global_intake_inadequacies/README.md

-# Estimating nutrient intake inadequacies globally
+# Estimating global nutrient intake adequacy

 This GitHub repository contains the data and code for the following paper in preparation:

 * Passarelli S, Free CM,  Shepon A, Beal T, Batis C, Golden CD.
-Global estimates of national and subnational nutrient intake inadequacies.
+Estimating global nutrient intake adequacy.
 Near submission to _The Lancet_.

 ## R Shiny web application